Oh dear. I might have uncovered evidence that playing video games is bad for me.

 On top of which, if China deems this the right way to go forth with for its economy, if it is certain that this is the best for the mainland Chinese people, who are Singaporeans to condemn the decision?
 What right do we have?
 We don’t live there.
 We are Singaporeans.
 Not PRC Chinese.

 As for the critics at the other end of the spectrum, the ones seizing this incident to condemn PM Lee’s administration, well, I personally feel that their criticism is partly justified.
-In the sense, none of the few hundred academics and professionals surrounding the government for decades seemed to have been able to predict this situation.
+In the sense, none of the few hundred academics and experts surrounding the government seemed to have been able to predict this situation.
 But then again, even if they did predict it, so what?
 Would we be able to reverse China’s decision?
-Do we seriously want to throw ourselves up against Asia’s big brother?
+Do we seriously want to throw ourselves up against East Asia’s big brother?